-- (a) estuarine waters;
+- estuarine waters: (a)

 - (b) coastal wetlands;

 - (c) public trust areas; and

-- (d) estuarine and public trust shorelines.
+- estuarine and public trust shorelines. (d)

 Each of the AECs is either geographically within the estuary or, because of its location and nature, may affect the estuarine and ocean system.